OlgaAleshina/contacts-app-React-/README.md

 ### Deployment

-The app is deployed on Github Pages:https://olgaaleshina.github.io/contacts-app-React-/
+The app will be deployed on Github Pages.

 ## Built With